All Aboard! Favorite Sushi Train Restuarants in Kanazawa

 12 minutes by car or 26 by bus from Kaname Inn Tatemachi

 Hey, Haruki here!
-I manage Kaname Hostel.
-I can tell you all about Kanazawa culture and attitude.
+I'm the concierge from Kaname Inn Tatemachi.
+I can tell you all about Kanazawa and nite life in the city.
 I'm traveler myself and love making connections with people.
-I also dig architecture and dancing!
+I also dig dancing!
+Haruki's Instagram